 The wellbeing of your children is probably one of your top priorities in life.
-Protecting them from harm during a divorce can be a difficult task.
+Protecting them from harm during a divorce can be a difficult task, and a child custody attorney is meant to help from a legal standpoint.
 When facing a challenging custody dispute, the assistance of an experienced child custody lawyer during a divorce, can be invaluable in helping you find the resolutions you need to move forward while providing for your family’s safety and well-being.
 The Law Office Of Steven C. Benke represents mothers and fathers with a wide variety of custody and visitation issues.
 Our experience includes handling custody matters related to parents going through a divorce, common law marriage, military divorce, visitation arrangements, and those needing modifications to their current custody court order.

 You should obtain a court order for custody when you are separated but not divorcing, when you are divorcing, or when a paternity or legitimization suit has been filed.

 We have an experienced staff that can handle every type of custody matter, including:

 - Parental relocation

 - Enforcement of visitation

 - Custody issues when parents live in different states (see Military Divorce)

 Whether you’re involved in a custody dispute following a divorce or you require assistance modifying an existing custody order, we have the experience and compassion needed to help you find resolutions.
 For a free and confidential consultation with a child custody attorney, call The Law Office Of Steven C. Benke at 210-308-0004210-308-0004